 (5) Such other items as the Board, in its sole judgment, shall deem necessary for the proper evaluation of the plan and any changes or conditions which should be included in its decision.

 D. Board of Health review.
 The Board of Health shall, within 35 days following receipt of a site plan, report to the Planning Board, in writing, its approval or disapproval of said plan.
 In the event of disapproval, it shall make specific findings as to why the plan or any portion of the plan will cause injury to the public health, and shall include the reasons therefor in its report.
 Failure to so report shall be deemed lack of objection by the Board of Health.
-Should the Board of Health be unable to complete a full review of the project within the required thirty-fiveday window, is shall file a preliminary statement indicating any problems found within the 35 days and a completed statement as soon as possible thereafter.
+Should the Board of Health be unable to complete a full review of the project within the required thirty-five-day window, it shall file a preliminary statement indicating any problems found within the 35 days and a completed statement as soon as possible thereafter.

 (1) Every site so situated that it cannot be served by a connection to the municipal sewer system shall undergo a percolation test carried out under the supervision of the Board of Health's Septic Inspector, according to the procedures required by state law and Title V of the state regulations.
 Such lot shall be provided with a septic tank and drain field or other disposal system whose design and placement are satisfactory to the Septic Inspector.